flagrant99/pegasus-theme-genre-filter/README.md

 Sorting is not case sensitive.

 # Settings
-I never implemented a UI for config, however under theme_settings\pegasus-theme-genre-filter.json I did expose the fontsize for the genrefilter.
+I never implemented a UI for config, however under theme_settings\pegasus-theme-genre-filter.json I did expose the fontsize for the genrefilter unselected text.

 ```
 {"genrefilter.fontsize":32}
 ```
 I default to large 32 Pixel font size for phone use.
 However on a Desktop it could go way smaller, so I exposed this prop to make it easy to change on different devices.
-The selected genre text is double this font size.
+The selected genre text is double this font size to make selection clear.

 # Known Issues
 1. Swipe is not working on Genre Filter.
 It took forever to get mouse to work and I don't have a touch screen on dev environment so maybe some other time.